antoniolarosa/SalesTaxesProblem/README.md

 The only class that I update is `TaxSettings`.
 I don't touch the tax calculator engine.
 I just create new classes.
 In this way I'm following the **open/closed principle**.

+## Assumptions

+- Input file is correct and valid.
+- 1 product has one and only one category.
+- The price in the input file is related with the single product.
+For example `1 book at 12.49`, 12.49 is the price of one book.
+If in input I want write 2 books I will update that string in this way `2 book at 12.49`